noemirieber/f19/_lab/lab03.md

     return "stub"

-def isNumber(item):
+def isPhoneNumber(digits):
     '''
+    - Jill asked for Jack's phone number.
+She wants to write a function to check if the number is a real phone number.
-    - Return True if item is of type int or type float, otherwise return False.
+    - Returns True if digits is of type int and is nine numbers long.
-    - You can check if item is an int with type(item) == int, and a float with type(item) == float
+    - Hint 1: You can check if digits is an int with type(digits) == int
+    - Hint 2: To check the length of digits, you must convert it to a string first with str(digits).
     '''
     return "stub"

 def onlyContainsStrings(theList):
     '''
-    - Returns True if theList is a list containing only strings.
+    -Returns True if theList is a list containing only strings.
     - The parameter theList can be anything.
     - An empty list should return False since it doesn't contain a string.
     - If theList is not a list type, return False since theList is not a list